 A major turning point in Israeli art came about with the formation of the artistic group New Horizons.
 Interestingly, it happened in 1948, the same year Israel declared its independence.
 The circumstance of the group’s formation is full of intrigue and drama, but I’ll keep that story for later because it’s more important first to acknowledge and appreciate the essence of the group’s creative force and influence on Israeli art that came ever after.

-A few art historians think that the style mimics the ‘Israeli state of mind’ of the newly created state, which can be characterized by the following concepts: erase, blur, forget, silence the past, and move on towards the creation of new Israeli, a modern Jew – the Sabra (the Hebrew name of the Prickly Pear Cactus fruit).
+A few art historians think that the style mimics the “Israeli state of mind” of the newly created state.
+The following concepts can describe it: forget, silence the past, erase, blur, and move on towards the creation of a new Israeli, a modern Jew – the Sabra (the Hebrew name of the Prickly Pear Cactus fruit).

 New Horizons left a deep mark on Israeli artists’ approach to international art, innovations, and progress.
-Today, the Israeli artist seems to have taken for granted the need to create a connection with the artistic developments around the world.
-This concept did not take place in the country before New Horizons.
+Today, the Israeli artist seems to have taken for granted the need to create a link with worldwide artistic developments.
+This concept did not exists in Israel before New Horizons.

-One may ask: why did you include photos of your mother visiting an art museum in a blog about New Horizons and Yossef Zaritsky?
-The answer is multifold, but the bottom line is this: if I have any ‘eye’ for the arts, it all started with my mother; I have much to say about it, but that’s for another blog.
+You may ask why I included photos of my mother visiting an art museum in a blog about New Horizons and Yossef Zaritsky.
+The answer is multifold, but the bottom line is this: if I have any “Eye” for the arts, it all started with my mother.
+I have much to say about it, but that’s for another blog.